 Pack your folding chair, a sun hat, and your favorite fishing gear for a relaxing day of surf fishing at Beachwalker Park.
-It is Kiawah Island’s only public beach, on the west end of the island between the Bohicket River and ocean.
+It is Kiawah Island’s only public beach, on the west end of the island between the Bohicket River and the ocean.

-The most popular place to cast your line here is at the river inlet, right outside the gates of the park.
+The most popular place to cast your line here is the river inlet, right outside the gates of the park.
 Surf fishing is done best at high tide, so check the tide reports before your trip.

 4. Night Heron Park

-Night Heron Park is an excellent choice for on island fishing.
-This 21 acre park offers several ponds to enjoy, as well as native flora, fauna and wildlife and The Heron Park Nature Center.
+Night Heron Park is an excellent choice for on-island fishing.
+This 21-acre park offers several ponds to enjoy, as well as native flora, fauna, and wildlife and The Heron Park Nature Center.

 5. The Kiawah River